top of page

 2. Product Customization

-Users wanted the ability to change the color of the shirts so we built out this functionality for them
+Users wanted the ability to change the color of the shirts so I built out this functionality for them

 Result: This customization significantly improved the overall shopping experience for our users within our app